richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 The very short answer is: don't.
 It's not usually necessary.

 A real common GM trick is the "rule of threes".
+(This is also similar to the [Rule of Twelves](https://www.youtube.com/watch?v=lFdzTzqUlvw), described here in this video by u/Bamce[^EnigmaticOxygen].)
 If you need a dice roll for an NPC, pick a level:

 * If their skill level is **basic**, roll **6 dice**.
 Examples: wageslaves driving a car, gangers trying to intimidate someone.
 * If their skill level is **trained**, roll **9 dice**.
 Examples: wageslaves doing their job, gangers or mall cops fighting.